Refund Policy

 10) Website information and content.

-The information provided on this website does not cover all aspects of the law on the relevant subject matter.
-Professional advice should be sought before any action is taken based upon the matters described and discussed on this site.
+The information on our websites is general in nature and does not cover all aspects of the law or the relevant subject matter.
+You should seek professional advice before taking action based on information on our websites.

-Anonymous data – We use technology to collect anonymous information about the use of our websites, for example when you browse our websites our service provider logs your server address, the date and time of your visit, the pages and links accessed and the type of browser used.
-It does not identify you personally and we only use this information for statistical purposes and to improve the content and functionality of our websites, to better understand our clients and markets and to improve our services.
+server address, the date and time of your visit, the pages and links accessed, and the type of browser used.
+This information does not identify you personally and is used for statistical purposes, to improve our websites and services, and to better understand our clients and markets.

-Forms – Our websites allow visitors to submit information via self-service forms.
-Information submitted via the forms is encrypted in transit using HTTPS (TLS).
+Online forms – Our websites may allow visitors to submit information through self-service forms.
+Information submitted through these forms is encrypted in transit using HTTPS/TLS.
 Form submissions are delivered to internal staff mailboxes by email, which is encrypted in transit using TLS and encrypted at rest within our email service.

-Where personal information is collected through our websites, we take reasonable steps to protect that information from misuse, interference and loss, including unauthorised access, modification or disclosure.
+Where personal information is collected through our websites, we take reasonable steps to protect it from misuse, interference and loss, and from unauthorised access, modification or disclosure.

-We may occasionally notify you via direct marketing about new services and special offers, events or articles we think will be of interest to you.
-You may opt out of receiving direct marketing communications at any time by:
+We may occasionally contact you about services, special offers, events or articles we think may be of interest to you.
+You may opt out of receiving direct marketing communications at any time by using the unsubscribe facility in communications; or contacting us at privacy@iblltd.com.au.

 We welcome your questions and comments about privacy.
 If you have any concerns or complaints, please contact our Privacy Manager on the details listed above.